What is Functional Medicine?

 Exit Sequim Ave, travel to Bell street and turn west.

-The office is in the third block of Bell street, north side.
+The office is in the second block of Bell street, north side.
+128 W Bell.

 Is insurance accepted at Wholehearted Functional Medicine?